3liz/lizmap-documentation/source/publish/lizmap_plugin/edition.rst

 To allow data editing in Lizmap Web Client, you must:

 * Have vector layer stored in PostgreSQL.
+* The vector layer mustn't have space in field names.
 * Configure the editing tool for the layer in :menuselection:`Layer Properties --> Attributs Form`.
 This is not required but recommended to control the data entered by users.
 See :ref:`form` for more information about layout, widgets, expressions, constraints in a form.
 * .. include:: ../../shared/wfs_layer.rst
 * Despite we want to edit the layer, there is no need to use :guilabel:`Update`, :guilabel:`Insert` and :guilabel:`Delete` checkboxes in the WFS table in the :guilabel:`QGIS Server` tab.
 Lizmap does not use WFS-T. Lizmap will make the edit directly on the datasource.
 The configuration is done only in the panel described below.